moyarich/demo/README.md

-## How to make contributions?
+# How to make contributions?
-This is a group project, sorry you cannot contrubute unless you are a prt of the group
+This is a group project, sorry you cannot contribute unless you are a part of the group